-Trade union members are entitled to unpaid time off to take part in the activities of the union and activities where the individual is acting as a representative of the union under section 170(3) of the Trade Union and Labour Relations (Consolidation) Act 1992 (TULRCA).
+Trade union members are entitled to unpaid time off to take part in the activities of the union and activities where the individual is acting as a representative of the union under section 170(3) of TULRCA.
 This will include preparation for industrial action.